Rules on costume design, requisites and imitation weapons for the Manga-Comic-Con

 - Shields up to a diameter of 80 cm

-- An individual carrying a weapon in the sense of the German arms law will be denied access to the event facilities.
+- Any person carrying a weapon as defined by the Weapons Act will be denied access to the venue.

-- All prohibited objects will be stored at the requisite check subject to costs and can be collected again after the visit to the fair.
+- All prohibited items will be stored at the Cosplay-Check for a fee and can be retrieved at the end of your visit.

-- The decision made through the safety personnel at the requisite check is final and cannot be contested.
+- Any decision made by the security personnel at the Cosplay Check is final and cannot be contested.

-- All visitors carry requisites with them at their own risk and are liable for all damages caused through them.
+- All visitors carry their props at their own risk and are liable for any damages caused.